The tax free savings option

 - Individual withdrawals must be at least £10.

 - Any money moved out of the account will lose its tax-free status unless it is paid back into the account before the end of the tax year.
+The tax-free status only applies while money is in the account.
 Tax treatment depends on your individual circumstances and may change in future.